Just yesterday, Anna just shared how a potential client of ours was pointing out the challenges of a regular newsletter.

-- Know your audience.
-If you know what makes them smile when they read your email, it will be easier to send them something relevant.
-If you don’t know what makes them happy, check your newsletter analytics.
+Check your newsletter analytics if you don’t know what makes them happy.
 It shows you which links and content topics have reached better engagement.
 It would be best if you segment your audience based on that data.

 - Have a proper content plan pre-scheduled for the entire year, even though you can add a few trendy subjects according to the season, social buzz and so on.

 - What are your customers’ struggles?
 If you know it, you can address it and provide potential solutions.
 Even if it’s not directly associated with your business model.
-Some SaaS brands share ideas about how to have a better working office environment because they know that’s what their audience is struggling with.
+Some SaaS brands share ideas about having a better working office environment because they know that’s what their audience is struggling with.

 - Search through Google trends to find what people are searching for at the moment.
 If you can make a match between your kind of content and that topic, go for it.

 - Make a content schedule plan, as mentioned above.
 With this plan, add a few more interactions.
-For each content, make sure that you address the designer, the coder, the validation executives, the tester list and target audience (segments).
+For each content, ensure that you address the designer, the coder, the validation executives, the tester list and the target audience (segments).
 It’s a way to make everything clear to everyone with deadlines for each one.

-- Knowing the steps to launch your newsletter each time will help you organize the entire workflow.
+- Knowing the steps to launch your newsletter each time will help you organise the entire workflow.

 - Make your process.
-If you know who to reach out, how and at what time, it will be easier to make sure that you keep to the schedule.
+If you know who to reach out to, how and at what time, it will be easier to make sure that you keep to the schedule.

-- For these kinds of moments, the only thing you can do is to have a backup plan.
-Always keep a backup email already prepared to be sent when something comes up without notice.
+- For these kinds of moments, the only thing you can do is have a backup plan.
+Always prepare a backup email and send it when something comes up without notice.

 - If you don’t have a backup email, maybe you can do a special “sorry” message explaining what happened.
 If you show that you’re human, it can benefit your brand.
-Your audience knows that they’re dealing with real humans and accidents happen.
-It humanizes the brand if you will.
+Your audience knows that they’re dealing with real humans, and accidents happen.
+It humanises the brand, if you will.

 - If you can’t do it through your email platform, use your other channels to reach your audience and explain the situation.
-Tell them it will be solved ASAP and you’re working in solving the problem.
+Tell them you will solve it ASAP, and you’re working on solving the problem.

 - Analyse each newsletter separately.
 See what worked and not worked with your content and Call-to-Action (CTA).